emiago/wsip/README.md

 # Wiresip (WIP)

-Wiresip is new GO SIP library that hides some complexity of building SIP stateful proxies.
+Wiresip is GO SIP library that hides some complexity of building SIP stateful proxies.

 Inspiration for this is that